Recognize Employer Expectations

 Once you have a job, employers have more specific expectations, and it's often the little things that employees forget or neglect.
 Be sure to adhere to the below tips to make the best impression on your employer and grow in your role at the workplace.

-- 6Don't be afraid to ask questions.There's nothing wrong with asking thoughtful questions to find out more about project details or requirements, as long as you're paying attention and listening well when you're given the answer.
-This shows that you're invested in doing a great job.Advertisement
+- 6There's nothing wrong with asking thoughtful questions to find out more about project details or requirements, as long as you're paying attention and listening well when you're given the answer.
+This shows that you're invested in doing a great job.Don't be afraid to ask questions.Advertisement

 Tips, Tricks & Warnings